espressif/esp-faq/docs/en/software-framework/storage/fatfs.rst

     ./mkfatfs -c file_image -s 1048576 ./fat_img.bin

-  - Step 2: Burn the image, for example, burn to the 0x110000 address:
+  - Step 2: Flash the image, for example, flash it to 0x110000:

   .. code-block:: text